vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 ## Future Improvements

-- Support for additional trace format
+- Support for additional trace formats, probably OpenTelemetry first
 - Profile support
 - Ingest traces from app directly
 - Opentelemetry exporter support (the Datadog export would probably be easily supported once this RFC has been implemented as it's using the same [Datadog endpoint thant the trace agent](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/04f97ec/exporter/datadogexporter/config/config.go#L288-L290)
-- Traces helper in VRL
+- Traces helpers in VRL
+- Trace-agent configuration with a `vector.traces.url` & `vector.traces.enabled`